 |Processed cheese||Gelling agent.
 Allows reduction in dairy protein levels.
 Cost reduction.|

 |Ground meat emulsions||Improves succulence and yield.
 Prevents shrinkage upon cooking.|

 Carrageenans (E407) are a family of linear, sulphated polysaccharides extracted from red seaweeds.
-The name is derived from a type of seaweed that is abundant along the Irish coastline near the village of Carrageenan.
-Gelatinous extracts of carrageen seaweed (also known as Irish moss) have been used as food additives for hundreds of years.
+The name is derived from the west coast of Ireland where the Irish moss seaweed (Chondrus Crispus) is known as Carragheen.
+Gelatinous extracts of carrageen seaweed have been used as food additives for hundreds of years.

 There are three main commercial classes of carrageenan:

 - Iota – soft gels